MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/purchase-third-party-apps.md

   :::image type="content" source="media/manage-existing-subscriptions-actions.png" alt-text="Manage subscriptions in TAC" lightbox="media/manage-subscriptions-app-actions.png" border="true":::

 > [!NOTE]
-> In Teams admin center, you can only view the list of subscriptions purchased by you or other admins using the same billing account.
-To view subscriptions purchased for a tenant or a different billing account, visit the [Microsoft 365 admin center](https://admin.microsoft.com/adminportal/home#/homepage).
+> In Teams admin center, you can manage the app subscriptions purchased by you or other admins who are part of the same billing account.
+To view all the app subscriptions purchased for the same tenant by other admins or using different billing account, visit the [Microsoft 365 admin center](https://admin.microsoft.com/adminportal/home#/homepage).

 ## Have a SaaS offer for a Teams app that you want to list and sell in the Microsoft Teams admin center and AppSource?